Giftbit/Lightrail-API-V2-Docs/docs/drop-in-gift-cards.md

                 var shopperToken = "{{shopperToken}}";
                 var lightrailUI = new LightrailUI(shopperToken);

-                //Initialize our redemption component with a fullcode param so that it's auto-populated for the user
+                // Initialize our redemption component with a fullcode param so that it's auto-populated for the user
-                //It's a good idea to ensure your sites log-in / registration flows won't break this var fullcodeValue = getUrlParamValue("fullcode");
+                // It's a good idea to ensure your site's log-in / registration flows won't break this var fullcodeValue = getUrlParamValue("fullcode");
                 var options = {
                     fullcode: fullcodeValue
                 };
-                //Create the component and mount it inside of the redemption-component div var redemption = lightrailUI.components.codeRedemption(options);
+                // Create the component and mount it inside of the redemption-component div var redemption = lightrailUI.components.codeRedemption(options);
                 redemption.mount("#redemption-component");
             </script>